 Is a host family paid anything?

 You would receive a per semester stipend to cover your room and board costs.
 Students pay per semester.
-The stipend in 2019-20 will be $4,150 per semester.

 How long will the student live with me?